-- 11. This is an action arising under the Declaratory Judgment Act, 28 U.S.C. § 2201, et seq., and the United States Patent Act, 35 U.S.C. § 1, et seq. - 12.
-This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §§ 2201, 2202, 1331, and 1338(a). - 13.
+- 10. This is an action arising under the Declaratory Judgment Act, 28 U.S.C. § 2201, et seq., and the United States Patent Act, 35 U.S.C. § 1, et seq. - 11.
+This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §§ 2201, 2202, 1331, and 1338(a). - 12.
 This Court has personal jurisdiction over Nektar because it is domiciled in this District, has numerous, continuous, and systematic contacts with this District, and therefore has purposefully availed itself of the privilege of conducting activities within this District.
-Nektar houses its corporate offices and research and development laboratories in this District, and the Nektar Patents-in-Suit state on their faces that they are situated by assignment to Nektar at its headquarters in this District in San Francisco, California.
+Nektar houses its corporate offices and research and development laboratories in this District, and the '749 patent states on its face that it is situated by assignment to Nektar at its headquarters in this District in San Francisco, California.
 In addition, Nektar has submitted to the jurisdiction of this Court on at least one occasion: In re Application of Bayer Healthcare, LLC, No. 3:14-mc-80138 (N.D.
 Cal.
-May 14, 2014). - 14.
+May 14, 2014). - 13.
 This Court has personal jurisdiction over Baxalta Inc. and Baxalta US because they purposefully direct their activities to residents of this District, have numerous, continuous, and systematic contacts with this District, and therefore, have purposefully availed themselves of the privilege of conducting activities within this District.
-Upon information and belief, Baxalta Inc. and Baxalta US employ individuals and have multiple manufacturing facilities in California, including in this District at 1978 West Winton Avenue, Hayward, California, 94545.

-- 15. Upon information and belief, Baxalta Inc. and Baxalta US are parties to an exclusive license agreement with Nektar, pursuant to which Nektar granted Baxalta Inc. and Baxalta US exclusive rights to the family of patents and applications that includes the Nektar Patents-in-Suit and the originally asserted '749 patent.
-Upon information and belief, under the terms of the exclusive license agreement, Nektar expressly or impliedly transferred its rights in the Nektar Patents-in-Suit and '749 patent to Baxalta Inc. and Baxalta US in at least the field of treatment of hemophilia A or pegylated Factor VIII. - 16.
-Upon information and belief, pursuant to the exclusive agreement, Baxalta Inc. and Baxalta US purchase materials (e.g., polyethylene glycol polymers ("PEG")) from Nektar that are manufactured in this District for a portion of the product supply chain for Adynovate®, Baxalta Inc. and Baxalta US's pegylated Factor VIII replacement product.
-In exchange, Baxalta Inc. and Baxalta US are responsible for development and commercialization of Adynovate® and remit substantial royalty payments to Nektar in this District in the form of: escalating royalties between 4-6 percent on global net revenue of Adynovate® up to \$1.2 billion in revenue, 13% royalty for revenue above \$1.2 billion, and additional tiered revenue milestone payments based upon global net revenue of Adynovate®. - 17.
-Baxalta Inc. and Baxalta US have also purposefully directed their activities at consumer-residents of this forum in a systematic and continuous manner.
-Upon information and belief, Baxalta Inc. and/or Baxalta US sell and market their products, including Adynovate[®], throughout this District and the State of California. - 18.
-Baxalta US has appointed a registered agent in this state to accept service of process on its behalf and is therefore subject to service in California.
+Upon information and belief, Baxalta Inc. and Baxalta US employ individuals and have multiple manufacturing facilities in California, including in this District at 1978 West Winton Avenue, Hayward, California, 94545. - 14.
+Upon information and belief, Baxalta Inc. and Baxalta US are parties to an exclusive license agreement with Nektar, pursuant to which Nektar granted Baxalta Inc. and Baxalta US exclusive rights to the family of patents and applications that includes the '749 patent ("the '749 patent family").
+Upon information and belief, under the terms of the exclusive license agreement, Nektar expressly or impliedly transferred its rights in the '749 patent family to Baxalta Inc. and Baxalta US in at least the field of treatment of hemophilia A or pegylated Factor VIII. - 15.
+Upon information and belief, pursuant to the exclusive agreement, Baxalta Inc. and Baxalta US purchase materials (e.g., polyethylene glycol polymers ("PEG")) from Nektar that are manufactured in this District for a portion of the product supply chain for Adynovate[®], Baxalta Inc. and Baxalta US's pegylated Factor VIII replacement product.
+In exchange, Baxalta Inc. and Baxalta US are responsible for development and commercialization of Adynovate[®] and remit substantial royalty payments to Nektar in this District in the form of: escalating royalties between 4-6 percent on global net revenue of Adynovate[®] up to \$1.2 billion in revenue, 13% royalty for revenue above \$1.2 billion, and additional tiered revenue milestone payments based upon global net revenue of Adynovate[®].